-Below is a comparison of the cumulative total return between North West and the TSX Composite Index for the fiscal years ended January 31, 2015 ("Fiscal 2014") to January 31, 2020 ("Fiscal 2019").
-This comparison assumes \$100 was invested on January 31, 2014 and all distributions/dividends were reinvested.
-The table and graph below also shows the trend in total compensation of the President and Chief Executive Officer for Fiscal 2014 to Fiscal 2019, and the total compensation of all of North West's NEOs for the same period, and compares this compensation to North West's return to Shareholders over this same period, as well as returns under the TSX Composite Index.
+Below is a comparison of the cumulative total return between North West and the TSX Composite Index for the fiscal years ended January 31, 2017 ("Fiscal 2016") to January 31, 2022 ("Fiscal 2021").
+This comparison assumes \$100 was invested on January 31, 2017 and all dividends were reinvested.
+The table and graph below also shows the trend in total compensation of the President and Chief Executive Officer for Fiscal 2016 to Fiscal 2021 and the total compensation of all of North West's NEOs ("Aggregate Executive Compensation") for the same period, and compares this compensation to North West's return to Shareholders over this same period, as well as returns under the TSX Composite Index.

 Total compensation for the purposes of this comparison includes base salary, STIP and LTIP ("Total Compensation").
-To provide a consistent basis of comparison, the figures for Fiscal 2014 include the compensation for only the top five named executive officers.
+To provide a consistent basis of comparison, the figures include the Total Compensation for only the top five named executive officers.
 The methodology used by North West has been adopted solely for the purposes of the comparison described below.
 It is not a recognized or prescribed methodology, and may not be comparable to methodologies used by other issuers for this purpose.